grafana/agent/docs/sources/flow/reference/cli/run.md

 to advertise from a list of default network interfaces.
 The agent must be reachable over HTTP on this address as communication happens over the agent's HTTP server.

+## Converter mode

+When the `--converter.source-format` command-line argument is provided, Grafana Agent will convert the config file from the source format to River and immediately start running with it.
+This leverages the same converter API described in the [grafana-agent convert][] docs.

+If the `--converter.bypass-warnings` command-line argument is also provided, Grafana Agent will ignore any warnings provided by the converter.
+This should be used with caution since the resulting conversion is not equivalent to the original config.

+[grafana-agent convert]: {{< relref "./convert.md" >}}